Federal Student Loan Counseling

 - How to budget successfully

-To prepare you for beginning to repay your loan, these items are typically covered in exit counseling:
+To prepare you for beginning to repay your Federal Direct Student Loan, these items are typically covered in exit counseling:

 - Explanations of grace periods and payment options